 The surgery is performed in our state-of-the-art, Texas Department of Health licensed Ambulatory Surgery Center (ASC), the Beleza Surgery Center.
 This ASC is one of the few facilities in the state that subspecializes in aesthetic plastic surgery procedures.

 Dr. Basu works closely with his board-certified anesthesiologist Mary Ellen Firat, MD, to create a safe anesthesia care plan.
 If the stomach muscles need to be repaired, you will receive a muscle relaxant as well.

 During surgery, any hernias will be repaired, the underlying muscles structure tightened, and excess skin, fat, and tissue removed, after which the incisions will be carefully and delicately sutured to limit scarring.
 Dr. Basu takes special care to place all incisions as discreetly as possible, although some scarring is part of the process.
 The incision length and location will vary based upon your individual condition and a a dressing will be applied to protect the incisions as they heal.
 Most people feel that the scars are well worth the tradeoff.
 After surgery, you’ll wear a compression garment that will provide support and pressure to aid in healing and limit swelling.

 Your Recovery & Results

-One of the top concerns Dr. Basu hears from abdominoplasty patients is fear about the amount of pain involved with this surgery.
-That depends on the extent of the surgery and the individual's pain threshold.
-To ensure that his patients are as comfortable as possible, Dr. Basu performs nerve blocks on all of his tummy tuck patients.
+One of the top concerns Dr. Basu hears from patients is fear about the amount of pain involved with this surgery.
+That depends on the extent of the surgery and your individual pain threshold.
+To ensure that you are as comfortable as possible, Dr. Basu performs nerve blocks on all of his tummy tuck patients.